Culture and development

 The new challenge being faced is a large-scale commercial trade of medicinal plants from this area of Nepal to India and elsewhere, with at least 40 tonnes of medicinal plants exported from the Shey Phoksundo National Park area in 1996/97.

 An example given in this video is the reduction of local self-sufficiency in popular and effective herbal medicines such as Nardostachys grandiflora and Picrorhiza scrophulariifolia.
 The video shows the work of People and Plants, which since 1997 has been studying systems of management used for medicinal plants by local amchis and investigating how they can be strengthened.

 Credits: Yildiz Aumeeruddy-Thomas, director ; Nick Chevalier Productions, director.
-WWF, publisher ; UNESCO, publisher.
-Royal Botanic Gardens Kew, producer.
+WWF, producer ; UNESCO, producer.
+Royal Botanic Gardens Kew, co-producer.

 LICENSING: for inquiries about licensing or requests for CD/DVD copies of this material, please contact the publisher or the author directly.
 You may also wish to consult our FAQs 6 to 9